AGarciaCast/AGarciaCast.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate at University of Amsterdam, focusing on applying topology, algebra, and geometry in machine learning.
+I am a PhD candidate at University of Amsterdam, focusing on applying topology, algebra, and geometry in machine learning for enhanced human-AI collaboration.
 {style="text-align: justify;"}